 Premature baby parental leave: Understanding your NZ entitlements

-When a baby arrives earlier than expected, parents face unique challenges.
-If your baby has been born prematurely in New Zealand, you may be eligible for additional financial support through preterm baby payments.
-This guide explains what you need to know about these special entitlements.
+For parents, this journey can come with unique challenges.
+If your baby is born early, you may be eligible for additional financial support through preterm baby payments.

 What is a premature baby?